lohityarra/product-preview-card-component-main/README.md

 I need to structure my working steps properly next got confused with rem and ems and made the website only working with desktop screen sizes.

+Update: Now it's working fine .

 ### Continued development

 I need to completly change the sizes so as to make it responsive.
 There is a problem with the text overflowing when it is scaled down.
-The old price and the text specifically overflow;
+The old price and the text specifically overflow.

+Update : Everything is taken care of!

 ## Author